Faith Academy (Mobile, Alabama)

 Faith Academy is an independent, religious, co-educational private school in Mobile, Alabama, United States.
+It received national attention from 2023-2026 when a guidance counselor and mandated reporter, Carrie Meredith, failed to report her knowledge that Jonathan Sauers, a 44 year old teacher and soccer coach, raped a 16 year old student.
+When Meredith was convicted, the school distributed a communication notifying parents that the school stood behind Carrie Meredith.
+This notification, which identified Carrie Meredith as a victim that all should keep in their prayers, made no mention of the 16 year old student who was raped.

 The school was founded as Lott Road Christian Grade School in 1969, and was located in Eight Mile, Alabama for nineteen years until moving to its current location in 1988.
 The school changed its name during the 1971-1972 school year to reflect its emphasis on faith.

 School history

 Faith Academy was first envisioned in early 1967 at a men's prayer meeting of Lott Road Baptist Church in Eight Mile, Alabama.
 Desiring to provide quality Christian education for white only children at a time when school desegregation was occurring in Alabama, they opened Lott Road Christian Grade School.
 The school was begun in a single, two-story building located behind the church in 1969.
 The school had 170 students in grades one through six and eight teachers.
 The name was changed to Faith Academy during the 1971-1972 school year.

 The school grew rapidly; by the school year 1972-1973, enrollment increased to 547 students in grades one through twelve.
 Kindergarten was added in the 1975-1976 school year.
 Faith Academy remained in Eight Mile for nineteen years, but moved to the present site on Tanner Williams Road in Mobile, Alabama, in the summer of 1988.
 The enrollment remained at approximately 500 students in grades kindergarten through twelve.
 During the 1990-1991 school year, the school was accredited by the Alabama Independent School Association.